Residual peroxide analysis

 Description

-The measurement of residual peroxides is therefore essential for assessing the oxidative stability of formulations, checking the end of the reaction in industrial processes or controlling the conformity of products according to safety and quality standards.
+The determination of residual peroxides is therefore essential to assess the oxidative stability of formulations, to verify the end of reaction in industrial processes or to control the conformity of products according to safety and quality standards.

 Analytical methods

-The analysis of residual peroxides is based on different validated approaches:
+The analysis of residual peroxides relies on various validated approaches:

-- Peroxide value method : used in food or cosmetic oils and fats, it allows the degree of oxidation to be monitored and rancidity to be assessed.
+- Peroxide value method : used in food or cosmetic oils and fats, it allows monitoring the degree of oxidation and assessing rancidity.

-- Synthetic polymers and resins resulting from polymerization processes
+- Synthetic polymers and resins produced by polymerization processes

 - Cosmetic emulsions, creams and lotions